 Yukoners have several options to participate in the process:

-- Complete an online survey, which will be available until the end of September: Click here to start the survey.
+- Complete an online survey: Click here to start the survey.

 - Visit our consultation website to learn background information, join discussion forums, view interim reports, and share comments on questions as the process unfolds at: www.placespeak.com/YHC2027